sky-uk/kfp-operator/docs-gen/content/docs/reference/providers/overview.md

 ### API

 The management of resources for each provider can be handled through an HTTP API.
 Custom providers can be integrated by implementing a service that adheres to the OpenAPI specification.

-{{< spoiler "Viewing the OpenAPI Specification" >}}
+{{< spoiler "View the OpenAPI Specification" >}}
 {{< swaggerui src="master/openapi.yaml" >}}
 {{< /spoiler >}}